Noodle-ai/mlflow_part1_condaEnv/README.rst

 MLflow Registry
 ^^^^^^^^^^^^^^^
-MLflow Registry offers a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow Model.
+MLflow Registry offers a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow model.
 It provides model lineage (which MLflow experiment and run produced the model), model versioning, stage transitions (for example from staging to production or archiving), and annotations.

 |